 About the Filmmaker:

 His latest documentary, THE LORD IS NOT ON TRIAL HERE TODAY, takes a never-before-seen look at the landmark First Amendment case McCollum vs. Board of Education, which resulted in the beginning of separation of church and state in American public schools.
 The film had its world premiere in October of 2010 and has won two Emmy awards for Best Historical Documentary and Best Writing in the Mid America region.
-The documentary will be broadcast nationally on PBS in March of 2011.
+The documentary was broadcast nationally on PBS in March of 2011.

 His previous work includes the documentaries THE AMASONG CHORUS: SINGING OUT, which aired on the